Cost of Living in Guatemala (2026): Budget Breakdown for Travellers

 The Guatemalan Quetzal is the official currency of Guatemala.
 The exchange rate changes frequently, but it is currently around 7.7 Quetzales to 1 US Dollar.

-💰 Click here to check the latest exchange rate with Wise
+💰 Check the latest exchange rate with Wise

-🇬🇹 Click here for my full blog post on money, currency and ATMs in Guatemala
+🇬🇹 Read more about money, currency and ATMs in Guatemala

 Why Choose Guatemala for Affordable Living?

 Guatemala is one of the most budget-friendly countries in Central America, offering an exceptional quality of life for much less than you’d pay in the United States or Europe.
-The country’s affordability is complemented by its breathtaking landscapes, vibrant culture, and warm, welcoming communities.
-Whether you prefer the cosmopolitan vibe of Guatemala City, the artistic charm of Antigua, or the peaceful villages surrounding Lake Atitlán, there’s a lifestyle here to suit every preference.
+Whether you prefer to stay in a big city like Guatemala City, somewhere more artsy like Antigua, or the peaceful villages surrounding Lake Atitlán, there’s a lifestyle here to suit every preference.

 Accommodation Costs in Guatemala